Simplix-Softworks/SimplixCore/README.md

 You don't have to shade any parts of the SimplixCore (it's also very discouraged to do so on Spigot/BungeeCord!)
 By using the SimplixCore as a plugin you can also add extra libraries for the SimplixCore, that can be used for your own plugin as well.

+## Hacktoberfest 2021
+Our repository also participates in this years [Hacktoberfest](https://hacktoberfest.digitalocean.com/).
+Sign up and submit at least **four pull requests**.
+If they are merged or the "hacktoberfest-accepted" label is assigned, they'll be counted towards your participation.
+The first **50,000** participants can earn a **T-shirt** or **plant a free**.

 ## Platforms
 - Standalone
 - BungeeCord